Funeral for Judy Garland. 1969. NY Times.

 Next, find your subject decedent in the index.
 Adjacent to the name, a liber number, or volume number, is listed, with a corresponding page number; this indicates where the researcher will find the text of the actual will.

 Browse the available resources to find the corresponding volume, and locate the cited page number.

 Unlike vital records, wills and probate records are accessible to the public with little privacy restrictions.
 One can access probate records onsite at the records room of the Surrogate’s Court.
 The clerks at the Kings County records room, at 2 Johnson Street, are affable, orderly, and helpful to researchers.
 The Surrogate's Court archives for New York County, at 31 Chambers Street, are operated by a professional archivist with a Master’s in Library Science, and offer a searchable database to the probate collections.
-The Unified Court System provides access info for Surrogate's Courts in New York City while the NY State Archives has an online directory for county Surrogate’s Courts.
+The Unified Court System provides access info for Surrogate's Courts in New York City.
 For wills filed before 1787, see the collections at the New York State Archives.

 If one has still hit the brick wall, and is researching wills from the seventeenth through early nineteenth century, the complex of New York State probate records on microfilm at NYPL might be helpful.
 Use the below subject heading formats to search relevant material in the NYPL catalog: